Scobiform/BirdMeister/README.md

 - dotnet user-secrets set "APISecret" "12345"

 # Tweet Database
 For the Tweet Database download your Twitter profile archive and drop the including tweet.js into the Data folder.
+Do not forget to make the json a valid json file. (will automate that later)

 # Filtered Stream
 The Tweets will open up in your Standard Browser